Nishant-design99/HomeFind/README.md

 # HomeBoard - Collaborative Home Search

 This is a collaborative web application for tracking potential new homes.
 It uses a MERN stack (MongoDB, Express, React, Node.js) with Google Drive for media storage.
+Sample hosted on https://homefind-eb8m.onrender.com/

 ## Project Structure